 - superior ophthalmic vein,

 And occasionally from:

 - frontal tributary of the middle meningeal vein.

-The cavernous sinus accommodates the internal carotid artery and transmits several cranial nerves to the superior orbital fissure and the foramen rotundum.
+The cavernous sinus accommodates the internal carotid artery, and transmits several cranial nerves to the superior orbital fissure and to the foramen rotundum.
 These are the oculomotor, trochlear, abducens nerves, as well as the ophthalmic and maxillary divisions of the trigeminal nerve.
-The internal carotid artery and the abducens nerve lie medially in the cavernous sinus, but the oculomotor, trochlear, ophthalmic and maxillary nerves are located within the lateral wall of the cavernous sinus.
+The internal carotid artery and the abducens nerve lie medially in the cavernous sinus, but the oculomotor, trochlear, ophthalmic and maxillary nerves are located within the lateral wall of the sinus.